 We’ve been lucky enough to stay on the Disney Club Level at a few of the Walt Disney World Resort Hotels and while we really enjoy the additional amenities that come with the Club Level, it is sometimes hard to justify the extra cost.
-I’ve been asked a few times if I think the Disney Club Level is worth the premium price tag so I thought I’d break it all down here, listing the best amenities on the Club Level that are important when traveling with kids, as well as the obvious downside (that would be the cost!) and whether I do think the price can be justified.
+I’ve been asked a few times if I think the Disney Club Level is worth the premium price tag so I thought I’d break it all down here, listing the best amenities on the Club Level that are important when traveling with kids (or taking a solo trip to Disney World), as well as the obvious downside (that would be the cost!) and whether I do think the price can be justified.

 Is Disney Club Level worth the cost when staying at a Walt Disney World Resort with kids?

 The best things about the Disney Club Level

 The Itinerary Planning Office to help plan your trip